Balloon Loan Calculator

-The new version of the balloon loan calculator (v1.3) takes into account the fact that the regular payment and the interest are rounded to the nearest cent.
-The "Balloon Payment w/Rounding" value is taken directly from the amortization schedule, and is adjusted so that the loan final balance is zero.
+The latest versions of the balloon loan calculator (v1.3+) take into account the fact that the regular payment and the interest are rounded to the nearest cent.
+The "Balloon Payment with Rounding" value is taken directly from the amortization schedule, which ensures that the final balance is zero.

 Using the Balloon Payment Calculator for Mortgages